-You need to know that this is intensive, and you will need to practise every day with a self-directed formal mindfulness session (following my guidance) and some writing, and further mindfulness check-ins with yourself during the day, even if only a few minutes at a time.
+You need to know that this is intensive, and you will need to practise every day with time outside, a self-directed formal mindfulness session (following my guidance) and some writing, and further mindfulness check-ins with yourself during the day, even if only a few minutes at a time.

 This will be most effective if you can see it as a semi-retreat.
 If you are extremely busy, you might want to think about freeing up time later in the year.
 Although most participants will likely not be taking the whole week out as a retreat and the practice will probably need to be fitted around daily life, this practice is best approached when you have the time not to experience this as another pressure on the ‘to do’ list, and can devote, say, a whole morning to it, with periods to ‘dip in’ during the day.

-You will also need to set aside a little time to be outdoors, no matter what the weather.
+You will need to set aside a little time to be outdoors, no matter what the weather.
 There will be a psychological component to this material, and in order to immerse yourself you need to expect to spend at least one, and later a couple of hours a day with the process.

 If this sounds like something you might commit to, please drop me a note via the contact form at the bottom of the page, mentioning Mindfulness & Poetry.